P0iss0n-R0uge/PieChart_Selection/README.md

 # PieChart_Selection
 Trying out highchart callback for pie chart selection in R shiny.

-See [here](https://stackoverflow.com/questions/60190866/event-to-capture-unselect-category) for the selection issue of highcharts found on SO.

 * Run shiny app from GitHub
 ```R
 shiny::runGitHub('P0iss0n-R0uge/PieChart_Selection', ref = 'main')